-The district is proportionally increasing or improving services for Multilingual Learners, Foster Youth, and Low Income students as indicated by increased funding for targeted services as identified in each action under each of the three LCAP Goals.
+The district is proportionally increasing or improving services for Multilingual Learners, Foster Youth, and Low Income students as indicated by increased funding for targeted services as identified in each action under the first three LCAP Goals.
 The needs of these students were considered first in the development of the LCAP goals and related actions.
-Grounded in the Board's Resolution on Commitment to Equity and the development of the district's Strategic Plan, and student achievement data, the 2023-24 LCAP prioritizes resources to address inequities within our system, specifically improving culturally relevant pedagogy and curriculum and increasing and improving services for multilingual learners.
+Grounded in the Board's Resolution on Commitment to Equity and the development of the district's Strategic Plan, and an analysis of student achievement data, the 2023-24 LCAP prioritizes resources to address inequities within our system, specifically improving culturally relevant pedagogy and curriculum and increasing and improving services for multilingual learners.
 In addition, resources are prioritized to support the mental health and social emotional well-being of unduplicated pupils.

 Specifically, the actions under Goal 1: Fostering Student and Staff Growth, Leadership & Achievement outline a number of key actions and supports for foster youth, multilingual learners and low-income students.
-Those actions include the design of multi-tiered systems of support including the following:
+Those actions include the design of a multi-tiered system of support that takes into account the needs of these students first, including the following:

-- 1.1) Adopting & implementing culturally relevant, standards-based curriculum - Implementing culturally relevant & engaging lesson planning & delivery, including anti-racist instructional practices that affirm Black, Latinx, Indigenous & students of color, inclusive practices & placement for students in Special Education, and inclusive, linguistically sustaining practices & programs for developing multilinguals
+1.1) Adopting & implementing culturally relevant, standards-based curriculum: Implementing culturally relevant & engaging lesson planning & delivery, including anti-racist instructional practices that affirm Black, Latinx, Indigenous & students of color; inclusive practices & placement for students in Special Education; and inclusive, linguistically sustaining practices & programs for developing multilinguals ensures that our tier 1 instructional program is responsive to our diverse students.